 The Working Group has its own Policies and Procedures (Operating Rules & Bylaws), and also adheres to Robert's Rules of Order for parliamentary procedures whilst running each session.
 Currently, we use the Robert's Rules of Order Newly Revised (Latest Published Edition), by Henry M. Robert (Editor), Sarah Corbin Robert, and William J. Evans (Editor).
 Available in Paperback and Hardback books or in CD-ROM format.
 The WG does not solely recommend or exclusively endorse this book, or any supplier, other books on the subject are available commercially.

-This page is maintained by Stuart J. Kerry.
+This page is maintained by Dorothy Stanley.
 Comments are welcome.